uglyog/clientside-haml-js/README.markdown

 ```

 ## Jasmine Test
-For more information on what is implemented, have a look at the jasmine test in the spec folder.
+For more information on what is implemented, have a look at the release notes and the jasmine test in the spec folder.